hash-define-organization/hash.bin/README.md

 ##  :label:  Rules Regarding Submission of PR :bookmark:
-➡️ Participant can contribute anything he wishes for.
+➡️ Participants can freely provide valuable contributions.

-➡️ Make sure to pull request in the respective folder.
+➡️ Ensure that you submit a pull request in the appropriate folder.

 ➡️ Your <b>PR</b> must be valid.

 ➡️ Refrain from simply copying code from websites or blogs.

-➡️ Submitting someone else work will be reported as 🔴 spam.
+➡️ Submitting someone else's work will be reported as 🔴 spam.

 ➡️ Please read [CONTRIBUTING.md](/CONTRIBUTING.md) for details about the process for submitting pull requests to us.